 Disable fastboot and secure boot.
-It may not be possible to disable the latter explicity - try clearing the secure boot keys instead.
-Check your the manual of your device/motherboard for further info.
+It may not be possible to disable the latter explicitly - try clearing the secure boot keys instead.
+Check the manual of your device/motherboard for further info.

 If your firmware supports UEFI then configure your device to use UEFI only in its setup utility.
 UEFI is much preferred over BIOS whenever possible.

 From the setup utility, boot to the usb drive:

 You might see separate commands for the same device.
 For example, you might see UEFI USB Drive and BIOS USB drive.
 Each command uses the same device and media but boots the PC in a different firmware mode.
 We recommend to boot the drive in UEFI mode if listed.

 After booting the live media, start the installer and follow the guided installation procedure.

 Dual booting Garuda Linux may lead to unexpected issues!
 Be aware that the other OS may change the EFI boot priorities on UEFI or overwrite the bootloader on BIOS systems.

 Our distro is optimized for performance on real hardware.
 Installing in virtual machines is not recommended as it might result in a bad experience! (e.g. setup assistant not working)